sorl/django-pgindex/README.rst

 Usage
 -----
-Create and Index class and register it to your model, much like regitering an admin class to your model.
+Create and Index class and register it to your model, much like registering an admin class to your model.
 Example::

     # models.py